The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 Refugees and people with certain protection statuses in France have the right to family reunification.
 This means they can apply for a visa for some of their family members living abroad.
 This visa will allow their relatives to travel and move to France.

 NOTE: There is also another process for family reunification in France.
 This process is open to ANY foreigner with a valid residence permit living in France.
-Refugees or subsidiary protection holders who got married or had children after they applied for asylum in France can use this process instead.
+Refugees or subsidiary protection holders who got married after they applied for asylum in France can use this process instead.
 There are different requirements for this process that are NOT covered in this guide.
 If you want to learn more about this type of application, you can read about it on the French Government website here.

 Who is eligible?